Virginia Sports Betting is Now Live

 Yes.
 Sports betting became legal in Virginia on July 1, 2020.
 Virginia legislative rules require 60-days for regulations to be written and amendments to these regulations posted.
 There is a 90-day window required to finalize regulations.
 The first day of mobile betting was on January 21, 2020.

 Mobile sports betting legislation passed in July 2020.
 Temporary regulations were announced on July 15, with an update released a month later.
 The Virginia Lottery Board published final regulations on September 5.
-On October 15, the application process was opened, pending an expected launch in January 2021.
+On October 15, the application process was opened.
+In January of 2021 sports betting launched.

 To date, there are no physical sportsbook locations open in Virginia.
 However, on November 3, residents in five Virginia cities will vote to approve the building of casinos in their cities.
 Bristol, Danville, Norfolk, Portsmouth and Richmond will immediately become likely places for physical sportsbooks in Virginia.